nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       **Note**:  The current AddressBook should contain a person named `John Poh`
       Expected: No person is added.
 Error details shown in the status message.
 List of persons remains the same.

+### Editing a person's score for an assessment type tag while all persons are being shown

+1. Editing a person's score for an assessment type tag while all persons are being shown
+   1. Prerequisites:
+      1. List all persons using the `list` command.
+The list should have at least one person.
+      2. Create an `assessment` type tag named `Interview` using the `create` command.
+This is done by entering `create t/assessment Interview` in the command box.

+2. Test case 1:
+`edit 1 t/Interview sc/Interview 70`
+**Note**: The score value should be a positive integer and must contain a space between the tag and the score value.
+**Expected**: Score for the assessment type tag `Interview` is updated to 70.
+Both Person List and Person Information Panel is updated to reflect the new `Interview` Tag.
+The new score is reflected on the Summary Statistics Screen(Third panel from the left).

+3. Test case 2:
+`edit 1 t/swe sc/swe 70`
+**Note**: Tag `swe` is not categorised as an assessment type tag.
+Thus, you cannot edit the score for this tag.
+**Expected**: Neither score nor tag is updated for person.
+Error details shown in the status message.

+3. Test case 3:
+`edit 1 t/Interview sc/Interview -10`
+**Note**: The score value should be a positive integer and must contain a space between the tag and the score value.
+**Expected**: Neither score nor tag is updated for person.
+Error details shown in the status message.

+### Adding a remark to a person while all persons are being shown

+1. Adding a remark to a person while all persons are being shown
+   1. Prerequisites: List all persons using the `list` command.

+   2. Test case 1:
+   `remark 1 r/John is a good candidate`
+   **Expected**: New remark is added to the person.
+Details of remark displayed on the person information panel.

+   3. Test case 2:
+   `remark 1 r/**REMARK** Furthermore, hes capable of working in a team`
+   **Expected**: Remark is added on from the previous existing remark.
+Person information panel is updated to reflect the addition of the remark.
+   Specifically `John is a good candidate` is followed by `Furthermore, hes capable of working in a team` on the person information panel.
+   4. Test case 3:
+   `remark 1 r/`
+   **Expected**: Previous remark is deleted.
+Person information panel is updated to reflect the deletion of the remark and is blank.
+   5. Test case 4:
+   `remark 0 r/John is a good candidate`
+    **Expected**: No remark is added.
+Error details shown in the status message.
+Person information panel remains the same.

+### Viewing a person's details while all persons are being shown
+1. Viewing a person's details while all persons are being shown
+   1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+   2. Test case 1:
+   `view 1`
+   **Expected**: Person information panel is updated to reflect the details of the person.
+   3. Test case 2:
+   `view 0`
+   **Expected**: No person is viewed.
+Error details shown in the status message.
+Person information panel remains the same.

+### Filtering persons by their scores for a particular tag based on a particular metric while all persons are being shown
+1. Filtering persons by their scores for a particular tag based on a particular metric while all persons are being shown
+   1. Prerequisites:
+      1. List all persons using the `list` command.
+The list should have at least one person.
+      2. Create an `assessment` type tag named `Interview` using the `create` command.
+This is done by entering `create t/assessment Interview` in the command box.
+      3. Edit the score for the `Interview` tag for at least two people using the `edit` command.
+This is done by entering `edit 1 t/Interview sc/Interview 70` and `edit 2 t/Interview sc/Interview 50` in the command box.

+   2. Test case 1:
+   `filter t/Interview met/score val/60`
+   **Expected**: Person list is updated to reflect the persons with scores greater than 60 for the `Interview` tag.
+In this case its only the person with index 1.

+   3. Test case 2:
+   `filter t/Interview met/median`
+   **Expected**: Person list is updated to reflect the persons with scores greater than the median score for the `Interview` tag.
+In this case its only the person with index 1.

+   4. Test case 3:
+   `filter t/Interview met/percentile val/0`
+   **Expected**: Person list is updated to reflect the persons with scores greater than the 0th percentile score for the `Interview` tag.
+In this case it will be all the persons with the `Interview` tag.

+   5. Test case 4:
+   `filter t/swe met/score val/60`
+    **Expected**: No person is filtered.
+Error details shown in the status message.
+Person list remains the same.

+    6. Test case 5:
+    `filter t/Interview met/score val/-10`
+    **Expected**: No person is filtered.
+Error details shown in the status message.
+Person list remains the same.

+    7. Test case 6:
+    `filter t/Interview met/variance val/100`
+       **Expected**: No person is filtered.
+Error details shown in the status message.
+Person list remains the same.
+    8. Test case 7:
+    `filter t/Interview met/percentile`
+    **Expected**: No person is filtered.
+Error details shown in the status message.
+Person list remains the same.